daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 _Of course M. Picky will say:_

->But the more cores in a CPU the more the clock speed reduces!
+>But the more cores in a CPU, the lower the clock speed!

 True, historically this is the case, the more cores the less GHz.

-_Why does in not bother me?_
+_Why does it not bother me?_

 >Most virtualised environments need more cores over clock speed to improve the concurrency.
 Especially in environments with lot's of small-size VMs.